-Last year I visited Block Island, located about 13 miles off the coast of Rhode Island in the Atlantic Ocean.
+Last year I took a day trip to Block Island, located about 13 miles off the coast of Rhode Island in the Atlantic Ocean.
 On a clear day, Montauk, NY can be seen off in the distance.
 With a population of only 1,000, Block Island is the perfect destination for those looking for a relaxing weekend getaway.

 Accessible via ferry from Newport, an excursion to Block Island makes for the perfect day trip.
 Departing Perotti Park at 8 am sharp, we arrived in Block Island around 9:15 am.
 After a hearty breakfast, our group rented bikes and spent hours exploring the hilly terrain of the island, including a popular, family-owned farm and the spectacular Mohegan Bluffs.